burturt/canvas-scripts/README.md

 Simple script that gets all grades from a canvas api key.
 Intended for students to get their own grade in all classes.

 ## Run from binary (recommended):
-1. Download the appropriate binary from https://github.com/burturt/canvas-scripts/actions and unzip it
+1. Download the appropriate binary from https://github.com/burturt/canvas-scripts/actions
+  - Open the Actions tab or click the above link
+  - Click on the first entry in the list
+  - Scroll down and click on the platform
+  - Download and unzip the zip file
 2. Run the program:
 - Windows: Double-click on the .exe file
 - MacOS: right-click --> open on the file